Kayaker on the Smith River

 Experience the Smith

-Fun Things To Do in the Smith River Area
+Adventures in the Smith River Area

 If you can’t make it to the lighthouse at least visit the Del Norte County Museum at 6th and H Street (577 H Street) and see their exhibit about the lighthouse.
 The Museum is open to the public May through September from 10 AM to 4 PM, Monday through Saturday.
-October through April the Museum is open Mondays and Satrudays from 10 AM to 4 PM.
+October through April the Museum is open Monday and Saturday from 10 AM to 4 PM.
 Special tours and showings can be arranged in the off-season.
 Visit their website here.

 MORE INFO